PARTY WALL PROCESS

 Adjoining Owners can dissent to the Notices.
 Which simply means that they do not agree with Option 1.
 If they dissent, a dispute is in place, which can only be resolved by party wall surveyor or surveyors.

-a) The neighbours can agree to appoint an Agreed Surveyor.
+- Dissent with the option of Agreed Surveyor.
+The neighbours can agree to appoint an Agreed Surveyor.
 A single Surveyor appointed by both neighbours.
 This surveyor will then carry out the necessary works under the Act.

 This option is the most cost-effective and saves times too.

-b) The neighbours also have the right to choose a surveyor, which may not be the same as your chosen surveyor.
+- Dissent with the option of choosing Own Surveyor.
+The neighbours also have the right to choose a surveyor, which may not be the same as your chosen surveyor.
 Typically the neighbours' surveyor’s fees are paid by the person carrying out the building works, as they are the ones benefitting from it the most.

 Where no response is received from the Adjoining Owners within 14 days of Notices served, an automatic dispute is then in place, which simply means both parties are to concur in appointing one or two surveyors.